 More than falling for the lure of any stocks, the thing to really focus your attention on right now is boring: paying off your debt.
 Once you’ve done that, then we can talk about saving better.

-I know your Dad is way into stocks, but please don’t even think about buying individual stocks at this point.
-Go get a low-cost index fund and call it good.
+Please don’t even think about buying individual stocks unless you’re willing to become very experienced.
+Instead, I’d recommend what Warren Buffet does: go get a low-cost index fund and call it good.
 Click that link, call ‘em up, and get started today.
 Spread everything out evenly over each of their “market cap index funds” or in whatever way feels good to you.
 Just get started and know that you can always change this stuff down the line.

 They may try to sell you on their ETF funds or something else that’s new & shiny, but you just tell them that your family told you that you’re interested in “the lowest recurring fees, commissions, & transactional costs” and “lower risks before higher yields”.
 They should know what that means — it means they won’t make as much money off of you 😉 Still, they’d much rather have your business than lose you to a competitor, so they’ll happily work with you.
 But if anything gets confusing, just let me know.